DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 **********************************

 ### English
 We've been running a public Alpha from our Website for a while and we're continuing this project on Steam.
-We've used the feedback as a guiding light to determine which features to implement, which quality of live improvements to make and which bugs to fix first and it's worked great so far.
+We've used the feedback as a guiding light to determine which features to implement, which quality of live improvements to make and which bugs to fix first.
+Together we're shooting for the best experience possible!

 ### German
-Auf unserer Website hatten wir einige Monate lang eine öffentliche Alpha laufen, haben uns jetzt jedoch dazu entschieden dieses Projekt auf Steam fortzusetzen.
+Auf unserer Website hatten wir einige Monate lang eine öffentliche Alpha laufen und werden das Projekt jetzt auf Steam fortzusetzen.
 Die Entwicklung des Spiels ist dabei stark auf das Feedback unserer Community ausgerichtet.
 Dieses dient uns als Wegweiser, um besser entscheiden zu können welche Funktionen eingebaut werden sollten, welche Verbesserungen notwendig sind und welche Bugs zuerst gefixt werden müssen.
-Zusammen mit euch streben wir so ein möglichst ideales Spielerlebnis an!
+Gemeinsam streben wir so ein möglichst ideales Spielerlebnis an!